Hammered Copper Strapping

 What type of liner do you use?

-What type of filter do you use?
+What type of range hood filter do you use?

 Sturdy filters are essential to the overall functionality of your vent hood.
 In designing and fabricating our baffle filters in-house, we are able to ensure quality in both form and function.

-Fabricated in the same material and finish as your vent hood body and liner, our filters fit snugly into the liner and work to trap grease while enhancing the overall beauty of your vent hood.
+Fabricated in the same material and finish as your vent hood body and liner, our filters fit snugly into the liner and work to trap grease while enhancing the overall beauty of your range hood.

-We manufacture our own exclusive, dimmable, recessed halogen lights for our vent hood liners.
+We manufacture our own exclusive, dimmable, recessed halogen lights for our range hood inserts.
 Each light uses a state of the art 120V halogen MR-16 lamp.
-For better looks and less maintenance, our lights are covered with a borosilicate lens and bezel ring matching the
+For a better look and less maintenance, our lights are covered with borosilicate lenses and bezel rings matching the range hood in material and finish.

 The arrangement of the lighting depends on a combination of your personal preference and available size.
 For hoods 36” or less, we recommend at least two lights.
 More can typically be added upon request.
-Further, the lights are often fitted into the liner at an angle to
+Further, the lights are often fitted into the liner at an angle to illuminate the cooking space as evenly as possible.

-Most stainless steel appliance and countertop sprays found at Home Depot, Lowes and many grocery stores are a good choice for cleaning your vent hood.
+Most stainless steel appliance and countertop sprays found at Home Depot, Lowes and many grocery stores are a good choice for cleaning your custom range hood.
 They leave a nice luster in addition to cleaning the surface and leaving an additional layer of protection.
 While standard cleaners such as 409 and Fantastic are fine, they tend to leave a slightly dull finish.

-How should I clean my filter?
+How should I clean my range hood's filter?

 To clean your filter, simply remove the filter from the liner of your vent hood and unscrew the sides to separate the filter into two halves for access to the baffle interior and grease trap.
 Wash with a soft sponge, soap and hot water as needed.